OfficeDev/Office-Add-in-samples/Samples/office-add-in-commands/FAQ.md

 **Will users still have to go to the insertion dialog to make the add-ins show their buttons?**

-Once your add-in is installed it will have its buttons permanently displayed on the Ribbon
+Once your add-in is installed it will have its buttons permanently displayed on the Ribbon.

 **I found an issue, I have a question or I have a feature request, where do I log that?**

-*   Issues with the samples please use [Issues](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/issues) of this repo to log.
+*   Issues with the samples please use [Issues](https://github.com/OfficeDev/PnP-OfficeAddins/issues) of this repo to log.
-*   Question/Additional help use **StackOverflow** and tag with **office-js**..
+*   Question/Additional help use **StackOverflow** and tag with **office-js**.

-New feature requests please log them at [user voice](https://officespdev.uservoice.com/)
+New feature requests please log them at [Microsoft 365 Developer Platform Ideas](https://techcommunity.microsoft.com/t5/microsoft-365-developer-platform/idb-p/Microsoft365DeveloperPlatform)